fialajiri/rust_course_project_2/Readme.md

 - **Message types**: Clients can send text messages, files, and images.
 - **File and image handling**: Received files and images are saved in designated directories.
 - **Command recognition**: The client recognizes special commands like `.file`, `.image`, and `.quit`.
+- **Web Administration**: A web frontend for managing users and messages.
+  - User management (view, delete)
+  - Message management (view, filter, delete)
+  - Message filtering by user

 ## Usage

-### Server and Database Setup
+### Server, Database, and Frontend Setup

-The server and database are now managed using Docker Compose.
+The server, database, and web frontend are managed using Docker Compose.
 To start them:

 1. Make sure you have Docker and Docker Compose installed
 2. Navigate to the project root directory